boveus/hyrax-wiki/Hyrax-Management-Guide.md

 has the proper access within your Google Analyics account.
 To do so, go to the _Admin_ tab for your Google Analytics account.
 Click on _User Management_, in the _Account_ column, and add "Read & Analyze" permissions for the OAuth client email address.

+## Problems with Analytics

+Having a problem setting up Analytics.
+See [[Analytics-workaround-for-non-production-environments]], which documents a workaround for one known issue.

 # Zotero integration

 Integration with Zotero-managed publications is possible using [Arkivo](https://github.com/inukshuk/arkivo).
 Arkivo is a Node-based Zotero subscription service that monitors Zotero for changes and will feed those changes to your Hyrax-based app.
 [Read more about this work](https://www.zotero.org/blog/feeds-and-institutional-repositories-coming-to-zotero/).